joelmoxley/founder-playbook/V. Tech + Product/02 - Techno- Economic Modeling/02 - Examples - Curated Cost Models/md/01 - b - Argonne - BatPaC - Li ion EV battery pack cost model documentation.pdf.md

-This ARPA-E Universisty cost modeling video provides a structure by which to think through the process of analyzing and modeling cost and introduces how to use the attached spreadsheet template.
+This ARPA-E Universisty cost modeling paper provides a structure by which to think through the process of analyzing and modeling cost and introduces how to use the attached spreadsheet template.

 Credit: [Argonne National Laboratory](https://www.anl.gov/)